markpky/assignment-4--principles-of-databases--cs-365--fall-2024/README.md

 ### 5. [4.4] What is a Weak Entity Set?

-A Weak Entity Set is a kind of entity set whose key is has at least one attribute that comes from another entity set.
+A Weak Entity Set is a kind of entity set whose key has at least one attribute that comes from another entity set.
+This kind of reliance means that for a tuple to be unique from the rest, there has to be a reference to another entity set.

 ### 6. [5.2.7; 6.3.8] Explain the concepts of Outerjoin, Natural Right Outer Joins, Natural Left Outer Joins, and Full Outer Joins.

 Outerjoins avoid dangling tuples who don't have a matching pair by padding the unmatched attribute with a NULL.
 The Full Outer Join use NULL padding for both relations being joined.
 The Right
-Outer Join uses NULL padding for the relation on the right side of argument and vice versa for the Left Outer Join.
+Outer Join uses NULL padding for the relation on the right side of the argument and vice versa for the Left Outer Join.

 ### 7. [6.6.3] What is the difference between the SQL command `TRANSACTION` and the execution of any statement in SQL?